Quantum chemistry: History

 Some view the birth of quantum chemistry as starting with the discovery of the Schrödinger equation and its application to the hydrogen atom.
-However, a 1927 article of Walter Heitler (1904–1981) and Fritz London is often recognized as the first milestone in the history of quantum chemistry.
+However, a 1927 article by Walter Heitler (1904–1981) and Fritz London (1900–1954) is often recognized as the first milestone in the history of quantum chemistry.
 This was the first application of quantum mechanics to the diatomic hydrogen molecule, and thus to the phenomenon of the chemical bond.

-However, prior to this a critical conceptual framework was provided by Gilbert N. Lewis in his 1916 paper The Atom and the Molecule, wherein Lewis developed the first working model of valence electrons.
+Prior to this, a critical conceptual framework was provided by Gilbert N. Lewis in his 1916 paper The Atom and the Molecule, wherein Lewis developed the first working model of valence electrons.
 Important contributions were also made by Yoshikatsu Sugiura and S.C.
 Wang.
 A series of articles by Linus Pauling, written throughout the 1930s, integrated the work of Heitler, London, Sugiura, Wang, Lewis, and John C. Slater on the concept of valence and its quantum-mechanical basis into a new theoretical framework.
 Many chemists were introduced to the field of quantum chemistry by Pauling's 1939 text The Nature of the Chemical Bond and the Structure of Molecules and Crystals: An Introduction to Modern Structural Chemistry, wherein he summarized this work (referred to widely now as valence bond theory) and explained quantum mechanics in a way which could be followed by chemists.
-The text soon became a standard text at many universities.
+The work soon became a standard text at many universities.
 In 1937, Hans Hellmann appears to have been the first to publish a book on quantum chemistry, in the Russian and German languages.

 In the years to follow, this theoretical basis slowly began to be applied to chemical structure, reactivity, and bonding.
 In addition to the investigators mentioned above, important progress and critical contributions were made in the early years of this field by Irving Langmuir, Robert S. Mulliken, Max Born, J. Robert Oppenheimer, Hans Hellmann, Maria Goeppert Mayer, Erich Hückel, Douglas Hartree, John Lennard-Jones, and Vladimir Fock.

 Electronic structure

 The electronic structure of an atom or molecule is the quantum state of its electrons.
 The first step in solving a quantum chemical problem is usually solving the Schrödinger equation (or Dirac equation in relativistic quantum chemistry) with the electronic molecular Hamiltonian, usually making use of the Born–Oppenheimer (B–O) approximation.
 This is called determining the electronic structure of the molecule.
-An exact solution for the non-relativistic Schrödinger equation can only be obtained for the hydrogen atom (though exact solutions for the bound state energies of the hydrogen molecular ion within the B-O approximation have been identified in terms of the generalized Lambert W function).
+An exact solution for the non-relativistic Schrödinger equation can only be obtained for the hydrogen atom (though exact solutions for the bound state energies of the hydrogen molecular ion within the B–O approximation have been identified in terms of the generalized Lambert W function).
 Since all other atomic and molecular systems involve the motions of three or more "particles", their Schrödinger equations cannot be solved analytically and so approximate and/or computational solutions must be sought.
 The process of seeking computational solutions to these problems is part of the field known as computational chemistry.